drand/website/docs/README.md

 # ![Drand logo.](/images/drand-logo-text-black.svg)

 <p style="font-size: 24px;line-height: 1.1;font-weight: 100;margin-top: -10px;">
-Drand is a service that provides random numbers.
-While this may not sound revolutionary, what makes drand revolutionary is <i>how</i> these random numbers are created.
+Drand (pronouned <i>dee-rand</i>) is a service that provides random numbers.
+While this may not sound revolutionary, what makes drand special is <i>how</i> these random numbers are created.
 This website is for developers looking to integrate drand into their projects, and for infrastructure specialists wanting to host a drand node.</p>

 ## Get started